The Architectural Heritage of Kashmir

 The impact of newer building technologies on the traditional architecture of Kashmir has been devastating.

 When I started attending Medical College in the eighties, I would take an architecturally attractive route via the now off-limits road between the Amar Singh Club and the official guest houses on the banks of the Jehlum, through the exquistely carved gates of the Emporium, past the Grindlays [now JK Bank] building and Lal Chowk to the double-lane Karan Nagar stretch with neat rows of colonial bungalows on either side.
-Karan Nagar today is a fast-developing market with modern glass-and-concrete monoliths replacing older buildings at a frenetic pace.
-Nowadays I prefer taking the circuitous route via Baba Demb and Fateh Kadal, as much for the architecture of the old city as to avoid traffic congestion near the Civil Secretariat.
+Karan Nagar today is a fast-developing marketplace, with modern glass-and-concrete monoliths replacing older buildings at a frenetic pace.
+One could be driving through Ludhiana or Patiala, if it were not for the occasional glimpse of a sloping roof.
+Nowadays I prefer taking the circuitous route via Baba Demb and Fateh Kadal, as much for the architecture of the old city, as to avoid traffic congestion near the Civil Secretariat.

 Karan Nagar is a prime example of how Srinagar is fast losing its unique Central Asian flavour.
-Private commercial structures in Kashmir seem to be in a mad rush to ‘modernise’ our skyline with a vengeance.
+Private commercial property builders seem to be in a mad rush to ‘modernise’ our skyline with a vengeance.
 Compare the timeless elegance of the Amar Singh College complex with the soulless mustard-and-grey commercial complex, topped off with what looks like a giant softy cone, at the nearby corner.
-Without realising it, we are falling victim to an insidious form of ‘coca cola-sization’ of our vernacular architecture.
-One could be driving through Ludhiana or Patiala, if it were not for the occasional glimpse of a sloping roof.
+Without realising it, we are falling victim to an insidious form of ‘coca cola-sation’ of our vernacular architecture.

-While modern building ‘technology’ may be unavoidable, the same is not true of ‘design’.
-Buildings may incorporate architectural details to make a statement or simply to delight the viewer.
-In Post-modern architecture, pillars and other elements of traditional design are used on the facade as an aesthetic, rather than a technological, necessity.
+Private commercial buildings may have to be given up as a lost cause given our propensity towards ‘bhed chaal’ so it is home builders who should consider using traditional embellishments for a unique, instantly-recognisable kashmiri design, rather than simple cut-and-paste jobs from western house-plan magazines.
 What stops our highly-talented architects from evolving a ‘Kashmiri post-modern’ architectural ethos?
 It cannot be very difficult to incorporate traditional elements like dub, varusi, dour etc. into our building designs.
-Private commercial buildings may have to be given up as a lost cause given our propensity towards ‘bhed chaal’ so it is home builders who should consider using traditional embellishments for a unique, instantly-recognisable kashmiri design, rather than simple cut-and-paste jobs from western house-plan magazines.
-The onus is on our own architects and citizens to maintain a link to our architectural past.
+The onus is on our own architects and homeowners to maintain a link to our rich architectural past.

 Home